 - A. Eligibility: All employees who engage in active or inactive military training duty in the armed forces of the United States (including National Guard).
 B. Duration: Military LOA will be granted for the period of training.
-C. Request and Approval: Request for Military LOA should be made immediately upon receipt of official orders from - Request for Military LOA should be made immediately upon receipt of official orders from the armed forces of the United States or the National Guard, enabling the facility to adjust the work schedule accordingly. - D. Reinstatement: Reinstatement from Military LOA shall be granted in accordance with state and federal law E. Benefits Reinstatement: Employee's returning from Military LOA will have their benefits reinstated as required by

-Employee's returning from Military LOA will have their benefits reinstated as required by state and federal law.
+C. Request and Approval: Request for Military LOA should be made immediately upon receipt of official orders from the armed forces of the United States or the National Guard, enabling the facility to adjust - the armed forces of the United States or the National Guard, enabling the facility to adjust the work schedule accordingly.D.
+Reinstatement: - Reinstatement from Military LOA shall be granted in accordance with state and federal law Benefits Reinstatement: Employee's returning from Military LOA will have their benefits reinstated as required by - Employee's returning from Military LOA will have their benefits reinstated as required by state and federal law.